 Sukhumvit is a huge avenue that goes from West to East in Bangkok, but there is a particular area that is famous for shops, restaurants, bars and good hotels.
 We are talking about the area between the Nana and Phrom Phong BTS stations.
-There you can find thousand of hotels from luxury to budget, from international brands to local boutique hotels.
-If you fancy a local hotel with a comfy and modern style, Citrus 11 might be a good option.
-Novo Hotel also has a superb location at Sukhumvit 20, right off Ekkamai BTS station with stylish rooms.
-If you are looking for a spacious and fancy stay, S31 Hotel has double floor apartments overlooking the city.
-We made a list with the best hotels in Sukhumvit area, pick your favorite and book now.
+There you can find thousands of hotels from luxury to budget, from international brands to local boutique hotels.
+If you fancy a local hotel with a comfy and modern style, Citrus 11 (book here with Booking.com or Agoda) might be a good option.
+Novo Hotel (book here with Booking.com or Agoda) also has a superb location at Sukhumvit 20, right off Ekkamai BTS station with stylish rooms.
+If you are looking for a spacious and fancy stay, S31 Hotel (book here with Booking.com or Agoda) has double floor apartments overlooking the city.
+We made a list of the best hotels in Sukhumvit area, pick your favorite and book now.

 It’s not a common option for travelers visiting Bangkok for the first time, but it can be an incredible experience if you choose the right hotel.
 Shanghai Mansion Bangkok is a good example of a unique experience in the middle of multicultural Bangkok.
 Chinatown is also the address for many 3 and 2 stars hotels, you can save up on accommodation and spend on the delicious food you will find around the neighborhood.

 This is the premium address in Bangkok, the banks of Chao Phraya River are filled with top hotels and boutique guest houses.
 It’s one of the best areas to stay in Bangkok, and also one of the most expensive.
 The Peninsula, Shangri-la, The Siam, Mandarin Oriental, Royal Orchid Sheraton, Chatrium and Sala Rattanakosin are just a few of the international hotels lined up on the riverside.